-If you are looking for any type of black hat secrets for GMB I’m sorry to say this is not the place for it.
+If you are looking for any type of black hat secrets for GBP I’m sorry to say this is not the place for it.
 I’ve learned quickly in my SEO career that while some of these tactics may work, they aren’t viable for businesses that are in it for the long haul.
 Almost always, they end up backfiring.
-I will however offer some tricks and insights I’ve learned optimizing GMB listings for the past decade or more.
+I will however offer some tricks and insights I’ve learned optimizing Google Business Profile listings for the past decade or more.

 So let’s go!

-If you’ve gotten this far I’m sure you already know this, but Google My Business, or “GMB” for short amongst us SEO’s is a free tool provided by Google that lets you manage how your business looks on Google Search and on Google Maps.
-Google My Business can be used by business owners to manage their own listing, or shared by business owners and their agencies by sharing management access to the accounts.
+If you’ve gotten this far I’m sure you already know this, but Google Business Profile, or “GBP” for short amongst us SEO’s is a free tool provided by Google that lets you manage how your business looks on Google Search and on Google Maps.
+Google Business Profile can be used by business owners to manage their own listing, or shared by business owners and their agencies by sharing management access to the accounts.

-The name of the game with Google My Business basics for optimization is filling in all of the blanks with attention to detail, this includes at the very least:
+The name of the game with Google Business Profile basics for optimization is filling in all of the blanks with attention to detail, this includes at the very least:

-Here is a birds eye view of the GMB dashboard on desktop:
+Here is a birds eye view of the GBP dashboard on desktop:

 Phone Number & Address

 Pretty self explanatory.
 You definitely want to use your main company phone number, you can also add a 2nd phone number such as an 800 number, customer support number etc. Same with address, make sure that the address is filled out in its entirety.
 If you’d like, you can add a call tracking number which we will talk about later in this course.

 Fill in your hours of operation.
 If you are a 24/7 business indicate it there as well.
 If you’d like, you can add special holiday hours as well.
 Google will generally send you a reminder a few days or maybe a week before major holidays to let you know to inform your customers about holiday hours.